NAVSUP FLCSD Civilian Honored with Prestigious Award

+San Diego, CA—On June 7, a program manager with Navy Supply Systems Command Fleet Logistics Center San Diego (NAVSUP FLCSD) was honored for scientific and technical achievement positively impacting the Navy, Marine Corps, and joint forces readiness.

-United States Coast Guard Vice Admiral Andrew J. Tiongson (left) and Mr. Christopher Townsend (right), president of the Navy League of the United States, present the Rear Admiral William S. Parsons Award for Scientific and Technical Progress to Mr. Steven L. Burrill (center) on Jun.
-7.
+United States Coast Guard Pacific Area and Defense Force West Commander, Vice Admiral Andrew J. Tiongson, awarded the Rear Admiral William S. Parsons Award for Scientific and Technical Progress to Steven L. Burrill, program manager with the NAVSUP FLCSD Supply Division at the 2024 Navy League of the United States National Convention in San Diego, CA.

+"I am deeply humbled to receive this recognition and believe that our work is just beginning,” said Burrill.
+“Ongoing global conflict and new threats around the world highlight the need for technological advancement in logistics and I am committed to striving toward advancing NAVSUP FLCSD's logistical capabilities every day."

+Burrill was commended for scientific and technical progress based on his leadership of his team's progress towards modernizing Navy logistics operations with 'smart' technology, ensuring more efficient and accurate inventory management while reducing the logistical wait times for the warfighter.

 |Date Taken: